acenqiu/name_error_test/README.md

 ## What I know

-If we disable eager_loading in production.rb, everything is fine, but this is not what I want.
+If we disable eager_load in production.rb, everything is fine, but this is not what I want.
 No matter which action controller I put the `rescue_from ActiveRecord::RecordInvalid` in, the error still exists.

 `rescue_from ActiveRecord::RecordNotFound` will survive from this error.